-Kartik Hosanagar is a Professor of Internet Commerce at The Wharton School of the University of Pennsylvania.
+Kartik Hosanagar is a Professor of Technology and Digital Business at The Wharton School of the University of Pennsylvania.
 Kartik's research work focuses on the digital economy, in particular Internet media, Internet marketing and e-commerce.

 can't Predict Viral Hits...

 - New York Times: Can Yahoo Be Rescued

 - Economic Times: Flipkart Vs Amazon.
 The Great Indian e-commerce Challenge

 - Knowledge@Wharton: Is India's Demographic Dividend a Liability

 - Profile of 40 professors under 40 (Poets and Quants)